ABSTRACT (brief description)

 (2) Melatonin deficiency.

-(6) Vitamin D deficiency.
+(7) Vitamin D deficiency.

 (9) Stimulants (coffee, tea, et cetera) and late-night alcohol intake.

-(12) Pain or discomfort, either due to injury or to inflammatory conditions such as Fibromyalgia and Polymyalgia.
+(12) Pain or discomfort, injury or inflammations like Fibromyalgia and Polymyalgia.

 (15) Psychological stress.